 Due to political and civil turmoil in the country, governments around the world have updated their travel advisories and recommended that tourists change their travel plans to avoid Nicaragua.
 This brought tourism to a halt in 2018 and many tourist-based businesses were closed for an extended period.

-These days, protests have since ceased and the country has calmed down.
 There is no serious threat to tourists.
-Being aware of the situation and staying out of political issues, and protests should keep you out of harm’s way during your travels in the country.
+Staying aware of the current situation and staying out of political issues and protests should keep travelers out of harm’s way during their trip in Nicaragua.

 Petty crimes such as robbery and theft are the most common offenses in Nicaragua.
 These usually take place in the capital of Managua and larger cities such as Granada and Leon.